sccn/PowPowCAT/README.md

 target .set files must be in the single folder.

 When the batch process is finished, go to the next step.
+Note that from now on, only ICA-decomposed results are supported because the solution uses dipole density plots.

 ![shot3.png](images/shot3.png)
 ![shot4.png](images/shot4.png)